 3) Coursework the applicant has completed in the RPTS department and the grade(s) in that course(s).

 4) Transfer credits and grades on transfer credits.

-Students changing their major into RPTS or CDEV should be aware that space is limited and it may be difficult to enroll in some classes immediately.
+Students changing their major into RPTS should be aware that space is limited and it may be difficult to enroll in some classes immediately.
 Our academic advisors will do their best to work with any new student to establish a course schedule that meets requirements.
 Most students who change majors will need to extend their time in college by one or more semesters.